nathanenglehart/expungement/README.md

 ### Expungement as Code

-The code in this repository is part of the Expungement as Code project at Michigan Technological University.
+Some preliminary code for Expungement as Code project to be run in [Alloy](https://groups.csail.mit.edu/sdg/pubs/2019/alloy-cacm-18-feb-22-2019.pdf).